TOAST-DOCS/NHNBastion/en/console-guide.md

 ### Web Terminal
 Provides a browser-based web terminal with file upload/download capabilities.

+> [Note]
+> To paste what is copied locally to the remote server, you must allow the permission to view text or images stored in the clipboard from the browser.

 #### Transfer Files
 You can launch the file navigator by clicking the right arrow button.
 The file navigator allows you to upload or download files with the desired path.